Siddharth-R512/Online-Boba-Tea-System/README.md

 - MVC Architecture

 ## Future Enhancements
-- Adding a payment gateway for seamless transactions
+- Generating QR codes for UPI transactions to facilitate easy and quick payments
 - Implementing a notification system for order status updates
 - Expanding the menu with more customizable options